muratcanparlar/MeDirect/README.md

 1-)Firstly, you have to create database with this code "CREATE DATABASE MeDirect;".
 After that for creating table with script file which is name "MeDirectGame.sql".
 This file is in the main project folder.
 2-)Secondly, you have to check to connection String which is in the MeDirect.Api project "appsettings.json" file.
 3-)The Server Name should be same your pc  "Mssql Server Name".
-4-)Build and Start Api and Web Project with together.
+4-)Build and Start Api and Web Project with together.(Right click solution and choose set a startup project.  chose MeDirect.Api and MeDirect.Web project)

 You can play game on "Home" Page.